 Discover folk - the CRM for people-powered businesses

-As an insurer, managing client policies, tracking renewals, and handling claims efficiently are key to providing great service and growing your business.
-A dedicated Customer Relationship Management (CRM) system can help you streamline these processes by organizing client data, automating policy renewals, tracking claims, and ensuring timely follow-ups.
-The right CRM will enhance your ability to serve clients, improve internal workflows, and drive growth.
+As an insurer managing a team of 20-50 people, organizing client policies, tracking renewals, and handling claims efficiently are key to providing great service and growing your business.
+A dedicated Customer Relationship Management (CRM) system can help streamline these processes by organizing client data, automating policy renewals, tracking claims, and ensuring timely follow-ups.
+For mid-sized insurance teams, the right CRM will enhance your ability to serve clients, improve internal workflows, and drive growth without overwhelming your team with unnecessary complexity.

-In this blog post, we’ll explore the best CRM options for insurers like you, focusing on tools that will help you manage client relationships and business operations more effectively.
+In this blog post, we'll explore the best CRM options for insurance teams of 20-50 people, focusing on tools that will help you manage client relationships and business operations more effectively at your scale.

 Why you need a CRM

-A CRM system is essential for managing insurers efficiently and effectively.
-It streamlines operations and supports collaborative efforts.
+A CRM system is essential for managing insurance operations efficiently and effectively in teams of 20-50 people.
+It streamlines operations and supports collaborative efforts across your growing organization.

 Challenges without a CRM

-If you're an insurance company without a CRM, you might already be facing these challenges without realising how much time it eats up from your busy day.
+If you're running an insurance team of 20-50 people without a CRM, you might already be facing these challenges without realising how much productivity it costs your growing organization.

-• Disorganization: Manual processes lead to scattered data and inefficiencies.
+- Disorganization: Manual processes across multiple team members lead to scattered data and inefficiencies that multiply with team size.

-• Missed opportunities: Lack of timely follow-ups can result in lost business.
+- Missed opportunities: Lack of coordinated follow-ups across your team can result in lost business and duplicated efforts.

-• Inefficient processes: Redundant tasks consume valuable time and resources.
+- Inefficient processes: Redundant tasks consume valuable time and resources that could be better allocated across your 20-50 person team.

-• Lack of insight: Inadequate data analysis hampers strategic decision-making.
+- Lack of insight: Inadequate data analysis hampers strategic decision-making for mid-sized insurance operations.

-• Inconsistent communication: Poor coordination with insurers and clients affects relationships.
+- Inconsistent communication: Poor coordination among team members and with clients affects relationships and professional image.

 Benefits of a CRM

-Having the right CRM in your tech stack can have direct benefits to your team.
+Having the right CRM in your tech stack can have direct benefits for insurance teams of 20-50 people.

-• Centralized information: All data is stored in one place, making it easily accessible.
+- Centralized information: All client and policy data is stored in one place, making it easily accessible to your entire team.

-• Enhanced efficiency: Automation of repetitive tasks saves time and reduces errors.
+- Enhanced efficiency: Automation of repetitive tasks saves time and reduces errors across your mid-sized organization.

-• Improved customer relationships: Better tracking of interactions leads to higher satisfaction.
+- Improved customer relationships: Better tracking of client interactions leads to higher satisfaction and retention rates.

-• Better decision-making: Data analytics provide insights for strategic planning.
+- Better decision-making: Data analytics provide insights for strategic planning suitable for growing insurance operations.

-• Increased sales: Effective follow-ups and lead management boost conversions.
+- Increased sales: Effective follow-ups and lead management boost conversions across your team of agents.

-• Consistent communication: Streamlined communication ensures everyone is on the same page.
+- Consistent communication: Streamlined communication ensures all 20-50 team members are on the same page.

 How to evaluate and choose a CRM platform

-Whether you're considering a CRM for the first time, or looking to replace an existing platform – below are some useful pointers for you to consider as part of your decision making process.
+Whether you're considering a CRM for the first time, or looking to replace an existing platform for your growing insurance team – below are some useful pointers for you to consider as part of your decision making process.

 1. Define your requirements

-What do you want your new CRM platform to focus on?
-Sales?
-Building relationships?
-Marketing?
-Being clear on the goal behind why you want to invest in one will help you align your search with better options.
-Consider starting with understanding the key features of a CRM and reviewing which one is a higher priority on your list.
+What do you want your new CRM platform to focus on for your 20-50 person insurance team?
+Sales management?
+Building client relationships?
+Policy tracking?
+Being clear on the goal behind why you want to invest in one will help you align your search with better options suited for mid-sized insurance operations.
+Consider starting with understanding the key features of a CRM and reviewing which one is a higher priority for your team size.

 Key features of a CRM for insurers

-• LinkedIn connection: Seamlessly imports leads and customers from LinkedIn and tracks conversations within the CRM to leverage your network.
+- LinkedIn connection: Seamlessly imports leads and clients from LinkedIn and tracks conversations within the CRM to leverage your team's network.

 2. Budget considerations

-When selecting a CRM for your insurance business, it's important to balance cost with the potential return on investment.
+When selecting a CRM for your 20-50 person insurance team, it's important to balance cost with the potential return on investment.
 While some CRM platforms may have higher upfront costs, they could offer significant long-term savings through improved efficiency and customer retention.
-Evaluate the total cost of ownership, including subscription fees, training, and support.
+For mid-sized teams, evaluate the total cost of ownership, including subscription fees for 20-50 users, training, and support.

 3. Selection process

-Start by researching CRM vendors that specialize in insurance solutions.
-Look for those with a proven track record in the industry and positive customer reviews.
-Request demos and gather information on their support services, data security measures, and customization options.
-A structured approach will help you shortlist the most suitable vendors.
+Start by researching CRM vendors that specialize in solutions for mid-sized insurance teams.
+Look for those with a proven track record serving teams of 20-50 people and positive customer reviews from similar-sized organizations.
+Request demos and gather information on their support services, data security measures, and customization options suitable for growing insurance businesses.
+A structured approach will help you shortlist the most suitable vendors for your team size.

 4. Get a demo

-Once you have a shortlist of CRM platforms, arrange for trials or pilot programs.
-This allows you to compare their functionalities in real-world scenarios.
-Engage key stakeholders in the evaluation process to ensure the chosen CRM aligns with your business needs.
-Consider factors such as ease of use, scalability, and the quality of customer support before making a final decision.
-To get started, schedule a demo with folk and see how it can transform your customer relationship management.
+Once you have a shortlist of CRM platforms, arrange for trials or pilot programs with key stakeholders from your 20-50 person team.
+This allows you to compare their functionalities in real-world scenarios relevant to mid-sized insurance operations.
+Engage department heads and key team members in the evaluation process to ensure the chosen CRM aligns with your business needs and team structure.
+Consider factors such as ease of use, scalability for your current team size, and the quality of customer support before making a final decision.
+To get started, schedule a demo with folk and see how it can transform your customer relationship management for teams of 20-50 people.

 3 tips for implementing a CRM

 It's always exciting introducing a new platform to your tech stack.
-Below are our top tips to make the most of the implementation of your new CRM so your team can feel supported at every step of the way.
+Below are our top tips to make the most of the implementation of your new CRM so your 20-50 person insurance team can feel supported at every step of the way.

 1. Import your data in your new CRM

-Transitioning to a new CRM is seamless if you start by importing your existing data.
+Transitioning to a new CRM is seamless if you start by importing your existing client and policy data.
 Most CRMs support CSV file imports, making it easy to migrate your data.
-Proper data migration ensures that your team can hit the ground running with the new CRM.
+Proper data migration ensures that your entire 20-50 person team can hit the ground running with the new CRM without losing valuable client information.

 2. Create your first pipeline

-Creating a pipeline tailored to your insurance business is a critical step.
-Define the stages that reflect your sales process, such as lead generation, quoting, underwriting, and follow-up.
-Customizing these stages to fit your workflow will help you manage and track customer interactions more effectively, ultimately leading to higher conversion rates and better customer satisfaction.
+Creating a pipeline tailored to your mid-sized insurance business is a critical step.
+Define the stages that reflect your sales and client management process, such as lead generation, quoting, underwriting, policy issuance, and renewal follow-up.
+Customizing these stages to fit your team's workflow will help you manage and track customer interactions more effectively across your 20-50 person organization, ultimately leading to higher conversion rates and better customer satisfaction.

 3. Onboard your team

-Once your CRM is set up, it's essential to onboard your team effectively.
+Once your CRM is set up, it's essential to onboard your 20-50 person team effectively.
 Provide comprehensive training sessions to ensure that everyone understands how to use the new system.
-Focus on key functionalities like managing customer data, tracking sales pipelines, and generating reports.
-Regularly gather feedback and offer ongoing support to address any challenges your team might face.
-Proper onboarding will maximize the CRM's benefits and drive your insurance business towards greater efficiency and success.
+Focus on key functionalities like managing customer data, tracking sales pipelines, and generating reports relevant to insurance operations.
+Regularly gather feedback from team members and offer ongoing support to address any challenges your growing organization might face.
+Proper onboarding will maximize the CRM's benefits and drive your mid-sized insurance business towards greater efficiency and success.

 The 5 best CRMs for insurers